 5 Key issues

-5.1 Key issue #1: Protection of UE unreachability period retrieved by 5GC/EPC
+5.1 Key issue #1: Protection of satellite coverage information received by 5GC/EPC

 5.1.1 Key issue details

 To support mobility enhancement and power saving optimization, multiple solutions were documented in TR 23.700-28 [2], which require 5GC/EPC to move the UE into CM-IDLE state and provide power saving parameters or mobility management parameters properly, when the UE is about to leave satellite coverage.
-This requires that UE unreachability period information to be made aware of by 5GC/EPC.
-According to the conclusions in TR 23.700-28 [2], such UE unreachability period information (timing information when UE moves out/in of NTN coverage or satellite coverage information at current and potential future locations of the UE) could be retrieved by 5GC/EPC from different potential sources, e.g. the OAM, the UE, the AF/external server (e.g. Coverage Map Server).
+This requires that satellite coverage availability information in the affected area to be made aware of by 5GC/EPC.
+According to the conclusions in TR 23.700-28 [2] and normative work in 23.501 [4], such satellite coverage availability information could be received by 5GC/EPC from different potential sources, e.g. the OAM, the AF/external server (e.g. Coverage Map Server).
 While the sources like the OAM could be trusted, the sources like the AF/external server may not always be trusted.

-In addition, it is concluded in TR 23.700-28 [2] clause 8.1 that the AMF/MME does not determine UE unreachability period by itself but obtains UE unreachability period information from an AF or the UE or the OAM.
-If the UE unreachability period information is provided by the AF, it requires the AF to determine per UE information for the AMF/MME.
-To authorize the AF by the network as defined in TS 33.501 [3], OAuth 2.0 based authorization is used, which is however an authorization on service level, not on per UE level.

 5.1.2 Threats

-If 5GC/EPC receives falsified or tampered UE unreachability period information, the 5GC/EPC may be misled to put a CM-CONNECTED UE into CM-IDLE state when the UE is still in satellite coverage, leading to service interruption; or the 5GC/EPC may be misled to provide inappropriate mobility management parameters and/or power saving parameters to the UE, which fails the optimization of power consumption.
+If 5GC/EPC receives falsified or tampered satellite coverage availability information, the 5GC/EPC may be misled to put a CM-CONNECTED UE into CM-IDLE state when the UE is still in satellite coverage, leading to service interruption; or the 5GC/EPC may be misled to provide inappropriate mobility management parameters and/or power saving parameters to the UE, which fails the optimization of power consumption.
 Both cases are a type of DoS attack on the UE.

-If an AF authorized for satellite access service provides 5GC/EPC the unreachability period information of a UE that is not under its authority, the 5GC/EPC may also suffer from the above threat.
+If an AF is not authorized to provide satellite coverage availability information in the affected area, the 5GC/EPC may also suffer from the above threat.

 5.1.3 Potential security requirements

-The 5GS/EPS shall provide a means to ensure that the AF/external server is authorized to provide UE unreachability period information.
+The 5GS/EPS shall provide a means to ensure that the AF/external server is authorized to provide satellite coverage availability information to 5GC/EPC.

-Editor’s Note: Whether UE unreachability information will be provided by the AF/external server is subject to SA2 normative work.
-The security of the interface between the 5GC/EPC and the AF/external network is subject to SA2 normative work.

 5.X Key issue #X: <Title>

 5.X.1 Key issue details